 - Demand that activated reservists and National Guard members resume their jobs upon return from deployment and hold employers accountable for the removal of members from employment due to their drill or deployment obligations;

-- Demand that service members and their families who are stationed outside the United States are provide a secure system of electronic balloting to ensure full and timely opportunity to vote and that their votes are counted;
+- Demand that service members and their families who are stationed outside the United States are provided a secure system of electronic balloting to ensure they have a full and timely opportunity to vote and that their votes are counted;

-- Demand that the federal government honor its commitment to service members and their families to provide adequate base housing, schools on military bases, and appropriate base child care facilities, and that rebuilding and repair of military buildings be conducted as expeditiously as possible, especially after damage from natural disasters;
+- Demand that the federal government honor its commitment to service members and their families to provide adequate base housing, meet community economic standards, provide schools and child care facilities on military bases, and when necessary, rebuild and repair military buildings in an expeditious manner, especially after damage from natural disasters;

-- Insist that those who begin their service as documented or undocumented residents are afforded an immediate pathway to citizenship consistent with their service to the U.S.;
+- Insist that those who complete their service as documented or undocumented residents are afforded an immediate pathway to citizenship;

-- Oppose denial of citizenship to the children of military personnel born outside of the U.S. and denial of citizenship if one parent is not fully documented;
+- Oppose the denial of citizenship to the children of military personnel born outside of the U.S. and the denial of citizenship if one parent is not fully documented; and,

-- Insist that the same benefits given to the armed forces are provided to all National Guard and reservists activated for federal service.
+- Insist that the same benefits given to the armed forces are provided to all National Guard and reservist actived for federal service.